Koteterov/Koteterov/readme.md

 ## ⚒️ Some of the technologies I have studied and used
 * Mocha together with assertion library Chai - test framework on Node.js
 * Playwright - end-to-end testing
-* Page.js - client-side router
+* Page.js - for client-side routering
-* Lit HTML - client-side rendering
+* Lit HTML - for client-side rendering
 * WebPack - module bundler
 * Express.js - web framework for Node.js
-* Handlebars.js - templates compilier
+* Handlebars.js - js library for webpage templates
 * MongoDB - document-oriented  NoSQL database
 * Mongoose - Node.js-based Object Data Modeling (ODM) library for MongoDB.
 * JSON Web Token - to share security information between a client and a server